w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 ---

 <div class="alert alert-warning" role="alert">
-This post's content may be challenging to engage with.
+This post may be challenging to engage with.
 It is for me.
 </div>

 > "The wish to found action on perfect insight means to nip it in the bud.
 Politics are action, always built on inadequate survey.
 But a world-view, too, is action; embracing the manifold universe is an anticipation of unpredictable efforts.
 In the end all our thinking depends on such inadequacies.
 We must advance, even without certainty!
-The only question is whether we are aware of it or not." - Otto Neurath
+The only question is whether we are aware of it or not." - Otto Neurath[^1]

 Attention is scarce and software is glue: it sticks to minds and bodies and things.
 And to itself.
 It gets kinky.
 The art of untangling knots &mdash; there's no keeping them out &mdash; is called "managing complexity".
 This is hard to do.
 It's made increasingly difficult by the late profusion of mental and material machinery with which people program themselves.